Lincoln Hills Foundation

 • Optional First Aid Training: Expand your emergency preparedness with our First Aid training, available to all participants who wish to further their knowledge.

 The Lincoln Hills Foundation (LHF) funds solutions and programs that enhance the quality of life for the senior residents of the Lincoln community.
-The LHF, an all-volunteer 501(c)(3) nonprofit in Lincoln Hills that designates every donation dollar to grants for programs and services, has been focused on the well-being of seniors since 2001.
-Currently, four of our programs are focused on enhancing the safety of our senior residents.
+The LHF, an all-volunteer 501(c)(3) nonprofit in Lincoln Hills that designates every donation dollar to grants for programs and services, has been focused on the well-being of seniors since 2002.

 The Lincoln Hills Foundation was one of the initial funders for Project Lifesaver which began in June 2021 through the Lincoln Police Department (LPD).
 Project Lifesaver is an international search and rescue program designed to locate wandering, missing persons diagnosed with Cognitive Disorders and return them safely to their caregivers.